dortania/OpenCore-Install-Guide/ktext.md

   * Do not use if you don't have an ambient light sensor, can cause issues otherwise
 * SMCBatteryManager.kext
   * Used for measuring battery readouts on laptops, **desktops can ignore**
   * Do not use until battery has been properly patched, can cause issues otherwise.
 So for initial setup, please omit this kext.
-After install you can follow this page for setup: [Fixing Battery Read-outs](https://dortania.github.io/OpenCore-Post-Install/laptop-specific/battery.html)
+After install you can follow this page for setup: [Fixing Battery Read-outs](https://dortania.github.io/OpenCore-Post-Install/laptop-specific/battery.html).
 * SMCDellSensors.kext
-  * Allows for finer monitoring and control of the fans on Dell machines supporting System Management Mode(SMM)
+  * Allows for finer monitoring and control of the fans on Dell machines supporting System Management Mode (SMM)
   * **Do not use if you do not have a supported Dell machine**, mainly Dell laptops can benefit from this kext

 ### Graphics

 * [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases)(<span style="color:red">Required</span>)
-  * Used for graphics patching DRM, boardID, framebuffer fixes, etc, all GPUs benefit from this kext.
+  * Used for graphics patching DRM, boardID, framebuffer fixes, etc., all GPUs benefit from this kext
   * Note the SSDT-PNLF.dsl file included is only required for laptops and AIOs, see [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) for more info
   * Requires OS X 10.8 or newer